 At the turn of the century, one of Honduras' major social problems was the involvement of youth in violent gangs.
-Under President Maduro's administration in 2003, a law against illicit associations, such as gangs, was approved and many have been put in jail since then.
-However, the country still faces challenges as atrocious acts are still committed by gangs.
-Honduras' last election was in November 2005 with Manuel Zelaya elected president.
+A law against illicit associations, such as gangs, was approved in 2003 and many have been put in jail since then.
+However, the country still faces challenges when atrocious acts are committed by gangs, and many citizens are still living in fear.

 In urban areas of the country, Hondurans are more aware than their rural neighbors of the importance of education.
 Although many parents desire education for their children, it is often more important for children to help provide for their families, especially in the country; and because of this, the dropout rate is higher.
-In addition, the education provided by the government is poor in most cases, from inadequate facilities to teachers constantly going on strike and delaying the school year.
-There is a sense of helplessness among parents who desire good education for their children but can only afford a public education.
+In addition, the education provided by the government is poor in most cases, from inadequate facilities to teachers going on strike.
+There is a sense of helplessness among parents who desire a good education for their children but can barely afford a public education.

 There is no state religion in Honduras.
 However, the armed forces have an official Roman Catholic patron saint.
 The government consults with the Roman Catholic Church and occasionally appoints Catholic leaders to quasi-official commissions on key issues of mutual concern, such as anticorruption initiatives.

 The government does not require religious groups to register but requires churches and organizations to register.
 Foreign missionaries must obtain entry and residence permits and a local institution or individual must sponsor a missionary's application for residency, which is submitted to the Ministry of Government and Justice.
 The ministry generally grants such permits.